xMansour/Github-Guides/README.md

 # Github Guides

+**Basic Git commands**

+1. `git init` initializes a brand new Git repository and begins tracking an existing directory.
+It adds a hidden subfolder within the existing directory that houses the internal data structure required for version control.
+2. `git clone` creates a local copy of the project.
+3. `git add` stages a change.
+4. `git commit` saves the snapshot staged with `git add` to the project's history.
+5. `git status` shows the status of changes as **untracked**, **modified**, or **staged**.
+6. `git merge` merges lines of development together.
+This command is typically used to combine changes made on two distinct branches.
+7. `git pull` updates the local line of development with updates from its remote counterpart.
+8. `git push` updates the remote repository with any commits made locally to a branch.
+9. `git branch BRANCH_NAME` creates a branch from the `master`.
+10. `git checkout BRANCH_NAME` switch to that branch.
+11. `git push origin BRANCH_NAME` update the remote branch.
+12. `git remote add origin REPO_LINK` provide the path for the repository you created on github.
+13. `git log` shows all the commits.
+14. `git checkout NUMBER_OF_COMMIT` returns to that commit.
+15. `git rm -r --cached FILE_NAME` removes a file.

 ## Understanding the GitHub flow
 GitHub Flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.